Title and statement of responsibility area

 Scope and content

-Series consists of grazing permits from the Kamloops Grazing District.
+Series consists of grazing permits from the Kamloops and Vernon Grazing District.
 The records were created in accordance with the 1919 Grazing Act (SBC 1919, c.
 30) and subsequent legislation.
 The Ministry of Forests, and its predecessors, was responsible for managing this program.
 The records document activities in the Kamloops Region which includes areas such as Vernon.

 The government approved permits annually for the use of the land.
 The permit set out the name of the applicant, the area, and the number of cattle/sheep/horses that would be grazing on the land.